Violeta Chamorro: Gender consequences

-Though 15 delegates of her parliament (16%) were women, few advances in women's rights were made during Chamorro's administration.
+Though 15 members of her parliament (16%) were women, few advances in women's rights were made during Chamorro's administration.
 Chamorro was not a feminist, since her beliefs prevented her from advocating many of the goals of traditional feminism.
 She was against abortion and questioned cohabitation, contraception and divorce.
 Cutbacks in public services during her regime, like child care and centers for rehabilitation, led to an increase in low-income women being forced into prostitution and crime.
 According to a United Nations study, the financial insecurity forced women and adolescents into "street professions", elevating security risks and increasing the rate of drop outs, drug abuse, juvenile delinquency and prostitution.
 In addition, austerity measures that eliminated free health care made it difficult for the poor to afford care.
 The Sandinista Workers Central (Central Sandinista de Trabajadores, CST) stepped in to offer health care and child care to women who could not afford the new government plan.
 Chamorro did support women's rights to become property holders, and saw such ownership as a protection when divorce or widowhood deprived women of a husband's support.
-Her administration did not actively prepare or encourage women's participation in political life, nor did she appoint women to governmental positions.
+Her administration did not actively prepare or encourage women's participation in political life, nor did she appoint women to government positions.

 The economic policies adopted by Chamorro feminized Nicaragua's labor force.
 While men's employment rate between 1977 and 1985 remained constant at 68%, women's employment outside the home in Nicaragua steadily increased during the same time frame with no reduction in the expectations of simultaneous work within the home.
 Women's participation in the labor market increased from 26.7% in 1977 to 32% in 1985 and by 1995 was at 36%, one of the highest participation rates in Central America.
 Though Chamorro's policies changed the nature of the formal work force by introducing more women, the policies did not result in corresponding income increases: wages remained stagnant and changed little over the decade.